- Search The Registry

 - My Account

-On this date Kid Ory was born in 1886.
-He was an African American trombonist and composer.
+On this date, Kid Ory was born in 1886.
+He was a Black jazz trombonist and composer.

 Ory is often remembered as a "tailgate" trombonist, one whose style of playing fills in, or supports, other band instruments and is reminiscent of the styles of pre-jazz ragtime bands and cakewalk bands.
 His most outstanding jazz composition was "Muskrat Ramble."
-Edward Kid Ory died Jan.
-23, 1973, in Honolulu, Hawaii.
+Edward Kid Ory died in Honolulu, Hawaii on Jan.
+23, 1973.

 A Century of Jazz, by Roy Carr